An Elegant Argument that P is not NP

 {\rule{0.5pt}{0pt}} {\rule{1pt}{0pt}} {\rule{0.3pt}{0pt}} {\mbox{\raisebox{1.5pt}{${\scriptscriptstyle \times}$}}} [2] { \mbox{}\\[0cm] \fbox{

 } \mbox{}\\[-0.2cm] }

 [ ]{

-Consider the following problem: Let $A=\{a_1,...,a_n\}$ be a set of $n$ integers and $b$ be another integer.
-We want to find a subset of $A$ for which the sum of its elements (we shall call this quantity a \textit{subset-sum}) is equal to $b$ (we shall call this quantity the \textit{target integer}).
+Consider the following problem: Let $\{s_1,\dots,s_n\}$ be a set of $n$ integers and $t$ be another integer.
+We want to determine whether there exists a subset of $\{s_1,\dots,s_n\}$ for which the sum of its elements equals $t$.
 We shall consider the sum of the elements of the empty set to be zero.
-This problem is called the \textit{SUBSET-SUM problem} \cite{b:CLR90,b:MvOV96}.
-Now consider the following algorithm for solving the SUBSET-SUM problem:
+This problem is called the SUBSET-SUM problem \cite{b:CLR90,b:MvOV96}.
+Let